-Student Outreach and Support Service would like to thank you for partnering with us to support our students.
+SOS thanks you for partnering with us to support our students.

 On this page, we provide information on connecting students to support resources.
-If you know of a student in need, please see the SOS referral information below, submit a referral, and we'll get in contact with the student within 48 business hours.
+If you know of a student in need, please see the SOS referral information below.
+Submit a referral, and we'll get in contact with the student within 48 business hours.
 Keep reading for information about comprehensive support for students.

 Emergency or SOS Referral?
 We're Here to Help